-I'm a 30-something mother to Arden and Hadley, my adorable little girls whom I love more than my arms can hold.
+I'm a rapidly-approaching-40-year-old mother to Arden and Hadley, my adorable little girls whom I love more than my arms can hold.
 My husband Dave and I have been married for 5 years.
 We have two black labs named Laser and Sophie, and three cats named Erwin, Otto, and Poe.
-We didn't start out intending to have a menagerie, but between his cats (Erwin and Otto), my cats (Bailey and Frank), losing two cats (Frank and later diabetic Bailey) fostering a PAWS With a Cause dog (Laser), the PAWS dog getting "career changed" and we decided to keep the frustrating but loveable lug, adopting a friend for said lug (Sophie), and finding a discarded black cat (Poe) just before Halloween one year, stuff happens.
+Who keep us on our toes with their antics and particularly Poe's annual haircut where he reduces in size by over 50%.
 I'm a sometimes runner and former (and hopefully future) marathoner.
 I spent over ten years training and teaching Muay Thai and while I miss how empowered and fit that made me feel, I really don't miss the time investment or all the bruises!

-I've been crafting as long as I can remember.
+I've been creating as long as I can remember.
 I made doll's clothes while staying with my grandma on her antique Singer.
 My mom taught me how to cross-stitch when I was little, and we sewed a whole bedding ensemble for my cabbage patch doll Krissy Lynn.
 Later Mom taught me how to crochet (which I've since forgotten and recently re-learned), and let me go with her to her monthly craft group, and occasionally sit in on her weekly stitch gathering.
 As an adult, I learned how to quilt, and tried to start my own craft group where a friend taught me how to knit.
 During my pregnancy, my nesting instinct took the form of sewing and knitting, and I made burp cloths out of cloth diapers, quilts for expecting friends, and knitted like a woman posessed.
 After Arden was born, I made my husband and my brother-in-law "man slings" after Dave kept poaching my pink one.
-Now, I have a small business selling "simply sweet designs for tiny people" on Etsy.
+Now, I have a small business selling my makings on Etsy, which now include PDF patterns!!

 I hope you find something I write here interesting, funny, helpful, or inspirational.